Solve the world’s problems.

 3. Self-Reliance

 Self–reliance means being able to take care of yourself without perpetually needing to depend on others.
-Self-reliance means you can solve problems and make decisions by yourself, which allows you to feel happy by yourself, in yourself, and about yourself without needing to rely on others.
+It also means solving problems and making decisions by yourself, which allows you to feel happy by yourself, in yourself, and about yourself without needing to rely on others.

 Sure, you can outsource (pay) things you no longer have time to do, and that’s fine.